 If portable media centers prove popular with consumers, we can expect to see even greater storage capacity and sleeker and lighter designs.

-For more information on portable media centers and related topics, check out the links on the next page.
+For more information on portable media centers and related topics, check out the links below.

 - Wired: Apple Gives Video the iPod Touch - October 12, 2005